 “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath; for the wrath of man does not produce the righteousness of God.”

-There are several hot-button issues for men wrapped up in this verse.
+These verses brings several hot-button issues for men to the forefront.
 We don’t listen the way we should.
 We don’t think about the things we say and how they impact others around us.
 And we let our emotions boil over into anger – anger that in many cases causes us to do things we regret.

 “Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.”

 The final of our encouraging Bible verses for men touches on the topic of prayer.
-We are challenged to confess our sins to one another and pray for each other so there can be healing within the body of Christ.
+It challenges us to confess our sins to one another and pray for each other so there can be healing within the body of Christ.
 It does no good to withhold forgiveness and begrudge those who have done you wrong.
 This will only allow bitterness to take hold of your life.
 You won’t be able to move forward and live an effective, joyful life if you harbor bitterness towards others.

 In the end we are told that the prayer of a righteous man “avails much.”
 In short, that means they help.
 Prayer is beneficial.
 So do it daily and seek God for everything.
 You may have to wait for some answers but He won’t disappoint.